7 Applications and Related Topics

 In this section we discuss analytic continuation of near-horizon geometries to obtain other Lorentzian or Riemannian metrics.
 As we will see, this uncovers a number of surprising connections between seemingly different spacetimes and geometries.

-Similarly, there is an analytic continuation of the near-horizon geometry of the extremal Kerr–Newman-Λ that gives a family of smooth Riemannian metrics on S2-bundles over S2 that satisfy the Riemannian Einstein–Maxwell equations (and hence have constant scalar curvature).
-Interestingly, this leads to an infinite class of metrics (i.e., there are an infinite number of possibilities for the integer m).
-The local solution can be derived directly by classifying solutions of the Riemannian Einstein–Maxwell equations with SU (2) × U (1) isometry group acting on three-dimensional orbits (see, e.g., [173]).
-One finds the geometry is given by (131View Equation) but with P(x ) now given by
+with By an appropriate choice of parameters, this metric extends to a smooth global, inhomogeneous Einstein metric on the non-trivial bundle over , as follows.
+Compactness and positive definiteness requires one to take and where are two adjacent roots of such that .
+The part of the metric has conical singularities at , which are removed by imposing resulting in an fibre.
+This fibration is globally defined if , where , so combining these results implies As Page showed, the only solution is , which implies the -bundle is non-trivial.
+This manifold is diffeomorphic to the first del Pezzo surface .Similarly, there is an analytic continuation of the near-horizon geometry of the extremal Kerr–Newman- that gives a family of smooth Riemannian metrics on -bundles over that satisfy the Riemannian Einstein–Maxwell equations (and hence have constant scalar curvature).
+Interestingly, this leads to an infinite class of metrics (i.e., there are an infinite number of possibilities for the integer ).
+The local solution can be derived directly by classifying solutions of the Riemannian Einstein–Maxwell equations with isometry group acting on three-dimensional orbits (see, e.g., [173]).
+One finds the geometry is given by (131) but with now given by

-Curiously, in five dimensions there exist analytic continuations of near-horizon geometries to stationary black-hole solutions [162].
-For example, one can perform an analytic continuation of the near-horizon geometry of an extremal MP black hole with J1 ⁄= J2 to obtain the full cohomogeneity-1 MP black hole with J1 = J2 (which need not be extremal).
-In this case the S1 bundle over S2 that results after analytic continuation is the homogenous S3 of the resulting black hole.
+where is a constant related to the electric and magnetic charges of the analytically continued extremal Kerr–Newmann black hole.
+The regularity condition now becomes which for reduces to Eq.
+(134).
+One can check the 2nd term above is monotonically increasing in the range and unbounded as .
+If then there is a unique solution for every integer .
+For the only allowed solution is , and in fact there exist values of such that there are two solutions with .
+For even, the metric extends to a global metric on the trivial bundle over , whereas for odd, globally the space is .
+Hence one obtains a generalisation of the Page metric.Curiously, in five dimensions there exist analytic continuations of near-horizon geometries to stationary black-hole solutions [162].
+For example, one can perform an analytic continuation of the near-horizon geometry of an extremal MP black hole with to obtain the full cohomogeneity-1 MP black hole with (which need not be extremal).
+In this case the bundle over that results after analytic continuation is the homogenous of the resulting black hole.
 This generalises straightforwardly with the addition of a cosmological constant and/or charge.
 Interestingly, this also works with the near-horizon geometries of extremal black rings.
-For example, there is an analytic continuation of the near-horizon geometry of the extremal dipole black ring that gives a static charged squashed KK black hole with S3 horizon topology.
-In these five-dimensional cases, the isometry of the near-horizon geometries is SO (2,1 ) × U (1)2, which has 4D orbits; hence one can arrange the new time coordinate to lie in these orbits in such a way it is not acted upon by the SU (2).
+For example, there is an analytic continuation of the near-horizon geometry of the extremal dipole black ring that gives a static charged squashed KK black hole with horizon topology.
+In these five-dimensional cases, the isometry of the near-horizon geometries is , which has 4D orbits; hence one can arrange the new time coordinate to lie in these orbits in such a way it is not acted upon by the .
 This avoids NUT charge, which is inevitable in the four-dimensional case discussed above.
 As in the four-dimensional case, there are analytic continuations which result in Einstein metrics on compact manifolds.
-For example, there is an analytic continuation of the near-horizon geometry of extremal MP-Λ that gives an infinite class of Einstein metrics on S3-bundles over S2, which were first found by taking a Page limit of the MP-dS black hole [126].
+For example, there is an analytic continuation of the near-horizon geometry of extremal MP- that gives an infinite class of Einstein metrics on -bundles over , which were first found by taking a Page limit of the MP-dS black hole [126].

 In higher than five dimensions one can similarly perform analytic continuations of Einstein near-horizon geometries to obtain examples of compact Einstein manifolds.
-The near-horizon geometries of MP-Λ give the Einstein manifolds that have been constructed by a Page limit of the MP-dS metrics [99].
+The near-horizon geometries of MP- give the Einstein manifolds that have been constructed by a Page limit of the MP-dS metrics [99].
 On the other hand, the new families of near-horizon geometries [156, 157], discussed in Section 4.5.3, analytically continue to new examples of Einstein metrics on compact manifolds that have yet to be explored.

 7.5 Extremal branes

-Due to the applications to black-hole solutions, we have mostly focused on the near-horizon geometries of degenerate horizons with cross sections H that are compact.
-However, as we discussed in Section 2, the concept of a near-horizon geometry exists for any spacetime containing a degenerate horizon, independent of the topology of H. In particular, extremal black branes possess horizons with non-compact cross sections H. Hence the general techniques discussed in this review may be used to investigate the classification of the near-horizon geometries of extremal black branes.
-In general, this is a more difficult problem, since as we have seen, compactness of H can often be used to avoid solving for the general local metric by employing global arguments.
+Due to the applications to black-hole solutions, we have mostly focused on the near-horizon geometries of degenerate horizons with cross sections that are compact.
+However, as we discussed in Section 2, the concept of a near-horizon geometry exists for any spacetime containing a degenerate horizon, independent of the topology of .
+In particular, extremal black branes possess horizons with non-compact cross sections .
+Hence the general techniques discussed in this review may be used to investigate the classification of the near-horizon geometries of extremal black branes.
+In general, this is a more difficult problem, since as we have seen, compactness of can often be used to avoid solving for the general local metric by employing global arguments.
 Since it is outside the scope of this review, we will not give a comprehensive overview of this topic; instead we shall select a few noteworthy examples.

 First consider AdSD space written in Poincaré coordinates

 Of course, extremal branes occur in other contexts.
 For example, the Randall–Sundrum model posits that we live on a 3 + 1 dimensional brane in a 4 + 1-dimensional bulk spacetime with a negative cosmological constant.
 A longstanding open problem has been to construct solutions to the five-dimensional Einstein equations with a black hole localised on such a brane, the brane-world black hole.24 In the five-dimensional spacetime, the horizons of such black holes extend out into the bulk.
 [147] constructed the near-horizon geometry of an extremal charged black hole on a brane.
-This involved constructing (numerically) the most general five dimensional static near-horizon geometry with SO (3) rotational symmetry, which turns out to be a 1-parameter family generalisation of Eq.
-(140View Equation) (this is the 5D analogue of the 4D general static near-horizon geometry with a non-compact horizon, see Section 4.1).
+This involved constructing (numerically) the most general five dimensional static near-horizon geometry with rotational symmetry, which turns out to be a 1-parameter family generalisation of Eq.
+(140) (this is the 5D analogue of the 4D general static near-horizon geometry with a non-compact horizon, see Section 4.1).

 Notably, [83] numerically constructed the first example of a brane-world black-hole solution.
 This corresponds to a Schwarzschild-like black hole on a brane suspended above the Poincaré horizon in AdS5.
 An important step towards this solution was the construction of a novel asymptotically AdS Einstein metric with a Schwarzschild conformal boundary metric and an extremal Poincaré horizon in the bulk (sometimes called a black droplet) [81].
 This was found by numerically simulating Ricci flow on a suitable class of stationary and axisymmetric metrics.
 This solution is particularly interesting since by the AdS/CFT duality it is the gravity dual to a strongly coupled CFT in the Schwarzschild black hole, thus allowing one to investigate strongly coupled QFT in black-hole backgrounds.
 Recently, generalisations in which the boundary black hole is rotating have been constructed, in which case there is also the possibility of making the black hole on the boundary extremal [82, 84].